 Allison Wilbanks grew up in Tyler and attended Texas A&M University, where she graduated with a bachelor’s degree in biomedical science.
-Allison then graduated in 2011 from the University of North Texas Health Science Center with a Master of Physician Assistant Studies.
+Allison then graduated in 2011 from the University of North Texas Health Science Center in Fort Worth with a Master of Physician Assistant Studies.

-“It’s rewarding to not only treat immediate skin problems that a patient may be suffering with but also to help prevent further issues through skin cancer screenings and overall healthy practices,” Allison Wilbanks says.
-“When I treat patients, I hope to be helping them on their journey to overall health and wellbeing that will ultimately reflect in their skin.”
+Allison’s clinical interests include skin cancer treatment and prevention as well as acne and rashes.
+She’s also interested in cosmetic and surgical dermatology.
+“It’s rewarding to not only treat skin problems that a patient may be concerned with, but to also help prevent further issues through skin cancer screenings,” says Allison.
+“When I treat patients, I hope to help them on their journey to overall health and wellbeing.”

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.

 Actinic keratoses are considered precancerous and can develop into a type of skin cancer called squamous cell carcinoma.
 In fact, some 40 to 60 percent of squamous cell skin cancers begin as untreated actinic keratoses.

 Because of this, your doctor should be diligent in diagnosing, treating and monitoring actinic keratosis.